Tomcat88/advent-of-code-2022-clj/README.md

 # aoc22

-A Clojure implementation of the Advento of Code 2022
+A Clojure implementation of the Advent of Code 2022

 ## Usage